laufergall/ML_Speaker_Characteristics/README.md

+## Classification and regression

+I am addressing the prediction of each of the 34 interpersonal speaker [characteristics](https://github.com/laufergall/Subjective_Speaker_Characteristics/blob/master/data/subjective_ratings/SC_Questionnaire.csv) (continuous numeric labels of the [NSC corpus](http://www.qu.tu-berlin.de/?id=nsc-corpus)).
+These characteristics are:

+'non_likable', 'secure', 'attractive', 'unsympathetic', 'indecisive', 'unobtrusive', 'distant', 'bored', 'emotional', 'not_irritated', 'active', 'pleasant', 'characterless', 'sociable', 'relaxed', 'affectionate', 'dominant', 'unaffected', 'hearty', 'old', 'personal', 'calm', 'incompetent', 'ugly', 'friendly', 'masculine', 'submissive', 'indifferent', 'interesting', 'cynical', 'artificial', 'intelligent', 'childish', 'modest'.

+I also address the prediction of the 5 traits: 'warmth', 'attractiveness', 'confidence', 'compliance', and 'maturity'.
+These were obtained after [factor analysis](https://github.com/laufergall/Subjective_Speaker_Characteristics/tree/master/speaker_characteristics/factor_analysis) on the 34-dimensional ratings of speaker characteristics.

+As metrics for success, I consider the average per-class accuracy for classification (average of sensitivity and specificity), and the common RMSE (root mean squared error) for regression.

 ## Folder structure

 #### \data

 Contains subjective speaker and voice ratings, extracted speech features (see \feature_extraction) and speakers' i-vectors, and similarity matrices between speakers.

-Besides, data generated from this repository's scripts is stored under this folder: pre-processed features, trained models, etc.
+Besides, the data generated from this repository's scripts are stored under this folder: pre-processed features, trained models, etc.

 #### \feature_extraction